Pre-parenthood, I always heard stories of babies that could swim before they crawled or run before they walked.

 As far as hardgoods go (snowboards and accessories), kids will probably outgrow their board after two seasons, so hand-me-downs are great since they’re usually very gently used.

-Sometimes I luck out at our local outdoor-gear consignment shops, but I think the best places to hunt for toddler snowboards are Facebook Marketplace, Craigslist, and eBay (typically in late spring and early winter when people are unloading their old gear so they can get new gear).
+Sometimes I luck out at our local outdoor-gear consignment shops, but I think the best places to hunt for toddler snowboards are Facebook Marketplace or Craigslist if you live near a resort or in a big city, or on eBay if you’re far from the mountains.
+Typically, people start unloading their old gear in late spring and early winter so they can get new gear.

 Snowboards and bindings

 Burton is my go-to for toddler-sized snowboards, which start at 80cm and fit an average-sized 2-year-old.
-I’ve always gotten the Burton Chicklet or Chopper (the only difference is in the graphics for girls or boys).
+I’ve always gotten the Burton Mini Grom Rocker snowboard.

-These boards are designed to minimize edge catches and help with turns, so they’re super kid-friendly (especially when your kids are too young to understand what catching an edge means).
+These snowboards are designed to minimize edge catches and help with turns, so they’re super kid-friendly (especially when your kids are too young to understand what catching an edge means).

 Our first daughter (who’s slightly above average in height) used an 80cm board from ages 10 months to 4 years.
 Once she turned 4, we moved her up to a 100cm board.

-I paired the Chicklet or Chopper with Burton Grom bindings, which have a single strap and oversized buckle that my toddler figured out quickly.
+I paired the Mini Grom Rocker snowboard with Burton Mini Grom bindings, which have a single strap and oversized buckle that my toddler figured out quickly.

 I like the Burton After School Special as well, since it comes with the board and bindings as a set (no need to buy and mount separate bindings).